sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 The PTS editions were ground-breaking and have exerted an unparalleled influence on modern Buddhism, both east and west.
 Asian scholars have been well aware of them, with the consequence that it is probably hard to find any printed edition from the 20th century that is completely free of their influence.
 Nevertheless, the quality of the PTS texts is not particularly reliable.
 They were put together over a considerable period of time, with scant resources and few workers.
 The editors used whatever manuscripts they had to hand, and, apart from a general preference for Sri Lankan readings, it is hard to discern a consistent or clear methodology in their choices of readings.
 The limitations of these editions are well known among experts in the field, and in some cases updated and improved editions have been published.

 For my translation of the _nikāyas_, I preferred to use the the Mahāsaṅgīti edition.
 This is essentially a digital representation of the Burmese textual tradition of the 6th Council, itself based on the 19th century 5th Council text.
 It is based on the digital edition prepared by the Vipassana Research Institute, with extensive proofreading and corrections by the Dhamma Society of Bangkok.
-The Mahāsaṅgīti is, so far as I know, the most consistent and carefully edited digital text, and for that reason was chosen as the root Pali text for SuttaCentral.
+The Mahāsaṅgīti is a consistent and carefully edited digital text, and for that reason was chosen as the root Pali text for SuttaCentral.
 But it should not be assumed that it is the most authentic.
 On the contrary, it preserves the Burmese readings, which tend to correct the text in conformity with the Pali grammars.
 Nevertheless, in almost all such cases there is no difference in the meaning, just minor differences in spelling.

 Like most translators, when editions vary I did not adhere to one edition, but simply selected what seems to be the best reading in each case.
 I referred to the PTS and, more rarely, the Buddha Jayanthi and other editions of the Pali.
 I also consulted previous translations, and, where relevant, Sanskrit and Chinese parallels.
 However in every case the overriding intention was to accurately represent the Pali text.
 Only in a very few exceptional cases did I rely on the Sanskrit or Chinese parallels to correct the Pali.